Professional and Respectful Conduct at AMS Meetings

-AMS is commited to creating an environment for meetings that “embraces diversity through the inclusion of individuals across age, gender, race, sex, nationality, ethnicity, physical ability, marital status, sexual orientation, body shape or size, gender identity and expression, socioeconomic status, and other facets of social diversity” (see: https://www.ametsoc.org/ams/index.cfm/about-ams/diversity-and-inclusion-at-ams/).
+AMS is commited to creating an environment for meetings that “embraces diversity through the inclusion of individuals across age, gender, race, sex, nationality, ethnicity, physical ability, marital status, sexual orientation, body shape or size, gender identity and expression, socioeconomic status, and other facets of social diversity” (see: https://www.ametsoc.org/index.cfm/ams/about-ams/diversity-and-inclusion-at-ams/).

 The American Meteorological Society (AMS) is committed to, and benefits from the full and equitable participation of a diverse community in its membership, in its activities, and in the audiences that it serves.

 This year we are celebrating the Annual Meeting theme "Understanding and Building Resilience to Extreme Events by Being Interdisciplinary, International, and Inclusive (III)" with several new activities.
 Meeting attendees will find that welcome signs are in the 12 most spoken languages of past AMS meetings; and we will have volunteers who speak more than one language serving at information booths and as AMS Beacons.
-The AMS Weatherfest will have bilingual volunteers (English-Spanish) and sign-language interpreters available to make the event welcoming to as many visitors as possible.
-Any meeting participant will be able to honor the languages they speak by picking up a bilingual ribbon at the registration desk with a sticker of the language they speak.
+Any meeting participant will be able to honor the languages they speak with a sticker for their badge, available at the registration desks.
 Exhibitor staff with multiple language skills are encouraged to participate.
-For attendees interested in bilingual science communication and outreach, there will be a session on “Bilingual science outreach and communication: efforts by the broadcast meteorology community, informal education community, and various organizations to broaden the field in the Earth and atmospheric sciences”, as part of the Seventh Symposium on Building a Weather-Ready Nation: Enhancing Our Nation's Readiness, Responsiveness, and Resilience to High Impact Weather Events.
+For attendees interested in bilingual science communication and outreach, there will be a session on “A Weather-Ready Nation for All: Bilingual Science Outreach/Communication and Supporting the Deaf and Hard of Hearing Community”.